Hero Background Image

 Living with family

 If you are frail and elderly, there is the option to move in with family.
-It can make financial sense, as you/they can live off the equity, if they owned their home outright.
+It can make financial sense, as you/they can live off the equity if they own their home outright.
 But the hosts do need to have the room available, be willing and know what the arrangement involves.
 This is where a detached or semi-detached granny flat can be a sensible option, which has proximity and privacy.

-See: how Lisa used OpenAgent to sell her parent’s home quickly so they could transition into aged care
+See how Lisa used OpenAgent to sell her parents’ home quickly so they could transition into aged care

 Research all your options well in advance to avoid making a rash decision